 We understand the worries of our patients at Silver Lake Orthodontics.
 A day rarely passes without a patient carefully inquiring if the procedure under consideration will be uncomfortable.
 We like to manage our patients’ expectations by being open and honest with them.
 We warn our patients that some early soreness is completely normal and that teeth may ache a little as they move.
 While most of a patient’s temporary discomfort is normal, actual orthodontic emergencies are rare.

 Our purpose and passion at Silver Lake Orthodontics are to give every patient the highest quality Orthodontic care in a safe and fun environment.
 We want all our patients to feel at home and to trust that they will always have a first-class and family-friendly experience.
 We consider you a part of our family.
 That is why we want to offer you and your family the best possible care in our office and allow you to be as informed as possible regarding orthodontic treatment.

-Braces are an excellent approach to straighten your teeth, improve your dental health, and achieve a stunning smile.
-Accidents sometimes happen, and orthodontic emergencies such as broken braces can be unpleasant and painful.
+Braces are an excellent approach to straightening your teeth, improve your dental health, and achieving a stunning smile.
+Accidents sometimes happen, and Everett orthodontic emergencies such as broken braces can be unpleasant and painful.
 Let’s take a detailed look at everything you need to know about orthodontic emergencies and even how you can treat some of them at home.

 To better understand orthodontic emergencies, it is important to understand orthodontics.

 Everett Orthodontics is a discipline of dentistry that specializes in straightening teeth.
 The term “orthodontics” is made up of two Greek words: “orthos,” which means “straight” or “correct,” and “dontics,” which means “teeth.”
 As a result, orthodontics refers to the process of straightening crooked teeth or malocclusions.
 Orthodontists specialize in correcting incorrect tooth, jaw, and face placement.